mako-framework/docs/02_routing_and_controllers/04_response.md

 #### <a id="advanced:builders">Builders</a>

-The `JSON` response builder will convert the provided data to JSON and set the correct content type header.
+The `JSON` response builder encodes the provided data as JSON and sets the appropriate `Content-Type` header.

 ```
 $responseBody = new JSON([1, 2, 3]);
 ```

-If you want your API endpoint to be able to serve JSONP as well then you'll have to chain the `asJsonpWith` method.
+If you want your API endpoint to serve JSONP responses as well, chain the `asJsonpWith` method.

 ```
 $responseBody = new JSON([1, 2 , 3])->asJsonpWith('callback');